askomics/flaskomics/docs/data.md

 This link between entities will show up in the query screen, allowing users to query related entities.

 !!! info
-    Entities using FALDO attributes will be automatically linked, without needing an explicit link.
+    **All** *FALDO entities* will be automatically linked with the *included_in* relation, without needing an explicit link.
+    You can still specify your own relations.

 !!!
 Warning
-    For federated queries, the syntax is slighly different.
+    For federated queries, the syntax is slightly different.
 Please refer to [this page](abstraction.md#linking-your-own-data) for more information.

 # GFF files

 !!!
 Warning
-    Only the GFF3 format is managed by AskOmics.
+    Only the *GFF3* format is managed by AskOmics.

+Each GFF file can be integrated in several entities.
 You will be able to select the entities you wish to integrate beforehand.
 Available entities are the values of the 'type' column of the GFF file.
-The relations betwen entities will also be integrated.
+The relations between entities (eg: *Parents* or *Derives_from*) will also be integrated.

 Extracted attributes are the following :